MA in Photography, Falmouth University, Module 4, Sustainable Prospects; Week Four : Practice Development

 Having extracted the cast from the mould onto a soft surface I was pleased to find there was a good strength to the body of the cast.
 The spalling was from the sides of the mould.
 This oblique view shows the varying degree of wrinkling that occurred.

-Despite the cast being sturdy overall, this corner simply crumbled – a clear indicator of a lack of water in the whole of the mix.
+Despite the cast being sturdy overall, this corner simply crumbled, figure 18 – a clear indicator of a lack of water in the whole of the mix.
 Another learning point.

 The last view, from above.

-The experimentation should continue to step two, with the following points covered;
+The experimentation should continue to a future stage, with the following points covered;

 1 Mixing concrete and water very thoroughly and in stages and remove any powder pockets.
 Greater control is needed in the making and drying process to avoid marking and contamination.